-Liberal deductions made to close seribers.
+Liberal deductions made to clubs of ten or more subseribers.

-RATES OF ADVERTISING.-One Dollar per square of one inch for the first insertion, and Fffty Cents per square for subsequent insertions less than a tree months.
+RATES OF ADVERTISING.-One Dollar per square of one inch for the first insertion, and Fifty Cents per square for subsequent insertions less than three months.
 No advertisement counted less than a square.

 Liberal contracts will be made with those wishing to advertise for three, six or twelve months.
-Advertising by contract must be confined to the immediate business of the firm or individual contracting.
+Edvertising by contract must be confined to the immediate business of the firm or individual contracting.